Self-Specialization: Uncovering Latent Expertise within Large Language Models: Self-Specialization

 \subsection{Triggering Specialization}

-\secvspace Upon establishing a robust set of domain-specific responses, the model enters the specialization phase.
-Here, it undergoes tuning using the synthetic instructional data generated by itself, adjusting its internal parameters (i.e., QLoRA \citep{dettmers2023qlora}) to cater specifically to the domain's nuances.
+Upon establishing a set of domain-specific instructions/responses, $M_{base}$ undergoes tuning using the self-generated data, adjusting its internal parameters to cater specifically to the domain's nuances.
 This step is crucial, marking the model's transformation from being generally competent to being domain-specialized while preserving cross-task generalizability, thus resulting in the final self-aligned domain-specialized model: $M_{aligned}$.